andrenormanlang/starwars-encyclopedia/README.md

 # Star Wars Encyclopedia

-This is a Star Wars Visual Encyclopedia made for the Javascript Advanced course of Medieinstitutet where an user bility to browse through movies and individuals of Star Wars episodes 1 to 6.
+This is a Star Wars Visual Encyclopedia made for the Javascript Advanced course of Medieinstitutet where an user has the hability to browse through movies and individuals of Star Wars episodes 1 to 6.

 (This is the non hook version though but it looks exactly the same)